xLightsSequencer/xLights/README.txt

 XLIGHTS/NUTCRACKER RELEASE NOTES
 ---------------------------------
-   -- enh (keith)  Add ZCPP protocol support
+   -- bug (kevin)  Fix shader effects may fail to render on some versions of Intel Integrated Graphics -- enh (keith)  Add ZCPP protocol support
    -- enh (keith)  In Model Faces, States and import dialogs remember any custom colours between accesses to the colour dialog
    -- enh (keith)  Add support for convert node data to effects at the strand and model level to reduce the tedium of converting